Personal Savings Allowance

 - most types of purchased life annuity payments

-Interest from Individual Savings Accounts (ISAs) doesn’t count towards your Personal Savings Allowance because it’s already tax-free.
+Interest from Individual Savings Accounts, known as ‘ISAs’, does not count towards your Personal Savings Allowance because it’s already tax-free.

-Interest from National Savings and Investments (NS&I) tax-free products, namely Fixed Interest Savings Certificates and Index-linked Savings Certificates; and prizes won from Premium Bonds, also doesn’t count towards your Personal Savings Allowance because it’s already tax-free.
+Interest from NS&I tax-free products, namely Fixed Interest Savings Certificates and Index-linked Savings Certificates, also prizes won from Premium Bonds, do not count towards your Personal Savings Allowance because they are already tax-free.

-If your total taxable income is less than £17,000 you won’t pay tax on any savings income.
+If your total taxable income is less than £17,500 you will not pay tax on any savings income.

 4. How much your Personal Savings Allowance will be